Canon RF 20mm F1.4 L VCM Lens Review

 Canon RF 20mm F1.4 L VCM Lens Elements

-In addition to 1 Super UD element, 2 UD elements, and two aspheric elements, the Canon RF 20mm F1.4 L VCM Lens also features Blue Refractive Optics, technology first seen in the Canon EF 35mm f/1.4L II USM Lens.
+In addition to one Super UD element, two UD elements, and two aspheric elements, the Canon RF 20mm F1.4 L VCM Lens features Blue Refractive Optics, a technology first introduced in the Canon EF 35mm f/1.4L II USM Lens.

 Focusing